-Whilst replacing your brake fluid, it is essential that all bubbles of air are removed to prevent braking issues.
+Whilst replacing your brake fluid, it’s essential that all bubbles of air are removed to prevent potential braking issues.
 The best method of doing this is to use a brake bleeder kit that purges the brake lines of any air bubbles.

 The best brake bleeder kit is the Motive Power Bleeder, which is portable and has a heavy duty design that is suitable for a complete system flush.

 Bleeding your brakes can be achieved by two methods that include pressure or vacuum pumping.
 Unlike the traditional pump and hold method, the pressure or vacuum bleeding kit is a one man job that is also far more efficient.

 - Brake Bleeder Kit Buying Guide

 |Capri Tools Kit||Vacuum||Included|

 Bleeding your brakes with fresh brake fluid is highly recommended every two to three years.
 Without replacing the fluid, it can lead to brake failure as overtime it absorbs moisture, which reduces the efficiency of the brakes.

 A brake bleeder kit is a worthwhile investment that enables you to bleed the brakes yourself.
 The majority of the kits are universal with adapters to fit different sized threaded caps.

 Below is a list of the best brake bleeder kits that allow you to eliminate any air bubbles during a brake fluid change.